cccyri/cccyri/README.md

 ### About Me ###
 * Loves to Analyze Data 🖨
+* Loves making great products 🧰
 * Crypto Enthusiast :chart:
 * Mildly Active 🏃‍♂️

 ### Career & Other Fun Stuff ###
+* Worked as a product analyst - developer at Yandex.Delivery 👨‍💻
 * Finished an internship at Tinkoff Bank as an analyst :bank:
 * Loves making cool projects in analytics and regular programming :keyboard:
 * Loves developing products and making them better :crown: